 Cathel Kerr originally studied microbiology at Glasgow University and went on to complete a PhD on herpesviruses at Aberdeen University.
 He then specialised in electron microscopy and continued for a few years in postdoctoral research in Aberdeen.
 This was followed by a diploma in library and information studies, and after working briefly in medical libraries, he moved into medical and drug information work.
 He has worked as an indexer for EMBase and other pharmaceutical databases.
 Apart from being the author of several research papers, he was the news editor of Trends in Microbiology and is a regular news contributor to Lancet Infectious Diseases and Lancet Oncology.
 He has also previously worked as a copy editor for Springer and the Society for General Microbiology.
 Apart from editing and writing, he currently works with a number of pharmaceutical companies, helping in the production of product literature databases.
 All of this has given him a good general knowledge of the life sciences, and a full understanding of the publishing process, from basic research through to final publication.
 He is a member of the Chartered Institute of Library and Information Professionals and the Society for General Microbiology.

-Robert McKenzie studied botany at the University of Auckland, where he attained BSc and MSc degrees, and completed his PhD on intergeneric plant hybridisation at the University of Canterbury, Christchurch.
-He subsequently undertook postdoctoral botanical research in New Zealand and as a NRF Postdoctoral Research Fellow in South Africa, and is presently a research associate at Rhodes University, South Africa.
-He began freelance editing for general publishers after completing his MSc, then started freelance copy-editing of academic journals in South Africa, and is currently the Production Editor of three academic journals: African Journal of Range and Forage Science, Ostrich: Journal of African Ornithology, and Southern Forests: A Journal of Forest Science.
-He has extensive experience as a freelance academic English language editor in the plant sciences since 2007 and is the author of over 20 academic research papers.
-His wide-ranging research skills cover areas of plant taxonomy and nomenclature, DNA sequencing and PCR techniques, microscopy, phylogenetic and ordination data analysis methods, pollination ecology, histology, cytology, PAGE electrophoresis, and plant cell wall biochemistry.
+Robert McKenzie studied botany at the University of Auckland, where he attained BSc and MSc degrees, and completed his PhD at the University of Canterbury, Christchurch, New Zealand.
+He subsequently undertook postdoctoral botanical research in New Zealand and as a NRF Postdoctoral Research Fellow in South Africa, and is currently a research associate at the University of the Free State, South Africa, and continues to actively conduct and publish research on the South African flora.
+He began freelance editing for general publishers after completing his MSc in 2001.
+For 12 years he worked as an in-house Production Editor for the academic journal publisher NISC, responsible for all aspects of post-acceptance manuscript publication, for five biological research journals: African Journal of Range and Forage Science, African Zoology, Ostrich: Journal of African Ornithology, South African Journal of Plant and Soil, and Southern Forests: A Journal of Forest Science.
+He has extensive experience as a freelance academic English language editor in the plant sciences since 2007 (more than 1500 manuscripts language-edited) and is the author of over 30 academic research papers.
+His wide-ranging research skills cover areas of plant taxonomy and nomenclature, DNA sequencing and PCR techniques, microscopy, phylogenetic and ordination data analysis methods, pollination ecology, histology, cytology, and plant cell wall biochemistry.
 His current research is focused on plant systematics and evolution, specializing in groups in the Asteraceae family, phylogenetics, biogeography, morphology and reproductive biology, hybridization, and plant breeding systems.

 We also have a large team of editors who can handle manuscripts in particular disciplines, to whom we send work as the situation demands.